ihodes/ihodes.github.io/posts/2024-03-09-ownership-agency.md

 Just because you feel ownership and have agency doesn’t mean that you’re responsible for doing everything by yourself.
-This is a common failure mode of an ownership mindset, and it is certainly failure mode of an ownership mindset.
-You can and should rally other people and resources to your cause.
-You should prioritize and deprioritize.
-But you should never say “it’s someone else’s problem” and fold your arms.
-More than just being ineffective, doing so is disrespectful to yourself.
+This is a common failure mode of an ownership mindset.
+But you can and should rally other people and resources to your cause.
+Embrace as part of the challenge identifying which are realistic, who you can influence or direct, and what you may have to give up.
+You will prioritize and deprioritize.
+Never say “it’s someone else’s problem” and fold your arms.
+More than being ineffective, doing so is disrespectful to yourself.
 It diminishes your agency and discounts your ability to act in the world.

 Finally, there aren’t rules.
 There are principles and values we will abide by while accomplishing our goals.
-There are structures (like the legal system) we act within.
+There are structures (like the legal system) we choose to act within.
 Most of what keeps us from our goals are self-imposed rules.
-Don't blame society or others for these rules: you're not a victim, you own these decisions.
+Don't blame society or others for these
+rules: you're not a victim, you own these decisions.
 You're an agent, and you can act.

+You can prepare and learn forever, but only action gets it done.
 The belief you must cleave to is that you can do it, and that you are responsible for ensuring it is done.
-You can prepare and learn forever, but only action gets it done.